a2stuff/a2d/docs/Selector_List_Format.md

 ## Path List

-Offset +386.
+File offset +$0182.
 There are always 24 entries.
 Each entry is a 64 byte, length-prefixed pathname.

 The first 8 entries are for the primary list, regardless of